 However, if you have back pain, don’t just dive in without consulting your chiropractor in Vancouver, WA.
 Back pain can be caused by a number of issues, so before you swim, make an appointment for a complete evaluation and careful diagnosis.

 Once you get the OK to hit the pool, pay attention to your technique, especially if you are a beginner.
 Consider getting a trainer or coach, and start with a basic stroke, like the breaststroke or backstroke.
 These strokes don’t carry the same risk of hyperextension as more advanced strokes, like the butterfly.

 As with all exercise, start of slowly and build your way up to longer, more intense sessions.
 We recommend swimming twice a week, then progressing over the course of a month or six weeks.

-Swimming laps is great exercise, but if you are experiencing back pain, start off with these hydro exercises before pursuing more intense workouts.
+Swimming laps is great exercise, but if you are experiencing back pain, start off with these hydro exercises from our chiropractors in Vancouver before pursuing more intense workouts.

 Walk or march in the water to stretch out stiffness.
 This is harder than it sounds, and you won’t make it far if your posture is sloppy or you drag your feet!

 After marching, take it up a notch by standing on one slightly bent leg, then slowly lifting your other leg to your chest.
 Hold the stretch for a few seconds, then repeat the motion on the other leg.
 If it is tough to balance, hold onto the wall of the pool.

 Next, instead of holding your knee to your chest, straighten out one leg and try to lift it to a 90-degree angle to your body.
 These leg raises will increase your flexibility and range of motion.